mankindjnr/mpesa_alias/README.md

 <li>Query your transactions</li>
 </ul>

-When you receive money, you will receive a notification email.
-You can also query your transactions to see your transaction history.
 To query your transactions on a certain alias, login and click on your alias banner.
 You will be redirected to a page with your transactions.

 <footer>Mpesa +</footer>